 Key Stakeholder engagement plan.

 Project team will continue to participate and be featured in the planned ADAC “Customers and Partners” Roundtables, in order to inform and receive feedback on project progress.
-In order to ensure the transfer of this research into the practice of oil spill response, researchers will conduct webinars withadvisory group with oil spill responders and oil spill damage assessment professionals from various governmental agencies or from the private sector.
-The research team advisory group formed early in the project will continue and consists of representatives from USCG, EPA, and NOAA.
+In order to ensure the transfer of this research into the practice of oil spill response, researchers will conduct two webinars with the advisory group.
+This advisory group formed early in the project will continue and consists of representatives from USCG, EPA, and NOAA.

 The Project Champion, CAPT Kirsten Trego, USCG, HQ USCG MER, leads the project advisory group that includes USCG Maritime Environmental Response, Environmental Protection Agency, NOAA and the USCG Academy.
-In coordination with the Project Champion, the research team will engage major oil and gas producers and consulting companies oriented to Arctic petrochemical exploration in Program Year 7.
+Research team will leverage the multi-discipline Federal agencies and academic spill research teams associated with ADAC’s Arctic Maritime Spill Modeling (AMSM) team led by Dr. Nancy Kinner, University of New Hampshire to share on-going research and draft conclusions.
+This includes seeking to consult with this community at the November 2020 AMSM conference, planned for the University of Alaska Anchorage.

+As part of the Center’s Year 7 effort towards commercialization, ADAC will also inquire as to suitability of completed research to potentially support Arctic oriented commercial Oil Spill Response Organizations (ORSOs).
+Researchers plan for the representation of project team at the following ADAC events:

+Meetings with Project Champion CAPT Trego.

+Weekly All Hands meeting (Normally Thursdays, 1130-1230 Alaska Time via teleconference).

+Quarterly Reviews and Quarterly Customer’s and Partner’s Roundtable.

+Annual meeting at HQ USCG, Washington D.C.

+Student Participation.

+Two established ADAC fellows will remotely support researchers for summer 2020 research activities, jointly managed via ADAC Education and Administrative Manager and the research investigators.
+Prior in-person summer research support was cancelled due to COVID-19.

 Performance Metrics.

 The below is the overall performance metrics planned for the research.
-Note: Successful performance review of Tasks 1a-1e by USCG Project Champion and Advisory Committee is required prior to starting Task 2.
-This evaluation will be completed prior to commencing Program Year 7.

-Task 2: Successfully perform 8 experiments: with and without oil (2 treatments) in 4 replicates, and record data.

-Task 3-5: Evaluate and quality control 100% of the data recorded in Task 2: copepod behavior and chemical data, Prepare one manuscript for publication in a peer-reviewed scientific journal.
+Task 5: Prepare one manuscript for publication in a peer-reviewed scientific journal, describing the response of copepods in a water column with added oil (without dispersant).

-Task 6: Successfully perform 6 experiments: with and without oil/dispersant mixture (2 treatments: control, oil/dispersant), in 3 replicates, and record data
+Task 6b: Successfully perform experiments with oil/dispersant mixtures: 2 treatments: control, oil/dispersant), in 3 replicates, and record data.

 Task 7-8: Evaluate and quality control of 100% of data recorded in Task 6.

-Two webinars with our advisory group will be held.

-Progress of the project will be presented at quarterly review and customer roundtable calls.

-Task 9: Perform 9 copepod behavior experiments with in a stratified water column; 3 treatments (control, oil, oil/dispersant), in 3 replicates.
+Task 9: Perform 6 copepod behavior experiments with in a stratified water column; 3 treatments (control, oil, oil/dispersant), in 2 replicates.

 Tasks 10-11: Evaluate and quality control 100% of data recorded in Task 9.